 Bell’s palsy is a temporary form of facial paralysis caused by damage or trauma to the facial nerves.
 The condition disrupts the function of the facial nerve, which interrupts the messages that the brain sends to the facial muscles.
 The result is facial weakness or paralysis.
+However, there are treatments available for this condition.
 (1) Bell’s palsy natural treatments can help strengthen the the facial nerve and reduce pain.
-The condition is often associated with diabetes, high blood pressure, injury, Lyme disease, and multiple sclerosis.
-Bell’s palsy natural remedies can work to reduce Bell’s palsy symptoms.
+The condition is often associated with other conditions.
+These include, for example, diabetes, high blood pressure, injury, Lyme disease, and multiple sclerosis.
+With the right kind of Bell’s palsy natural remedies at your fingertips, you can work to reduce some of your Bell’s palsy symptoms.
 (2)

 Bell’s Palsy Symptoms